3 ways to combat loneliness at work

 Talking about loneliness can bring up difficult feelings and emotions, but you don’t have to navigate them alone.
 If you’re finding things tough at the moment, there’s support available to help you.
 The Mental Health Foundation has a range of information as well as numbers you can call, and resources that relate to mental health.

-Independent research conducted by Nature of behalf of SEEK, interviewing 4000 Kiwis annually.
-Published October 2022.
+Independent research conducted by Nature on behalf of SEEK, interviewing 4,000 Kiwis annually.
+Published January 2026.

 Read more: